Pakistan's Apex Anti-Corruption Group Summons Nawaz Sharif, Sons

-Lahore: Pakistan's top anti-graft organisation has summoned ousted prime minister Nawaz Sharif and his two sons in money laundering and corruption cases on Friday on the order of the Supreme Court.
+Lahore: Pakistan's ousted prime minister Nawaz Sharif and his two sons have been summoned by the country's top anti-graft body to appear before it tomorrow for interrogation in connection with the money laundering and corruption cases.

-The NAB confirmed that Sharif and his sons have been directed to appear before NAB's Lahore office on August 18.
+The NAB confirmed that Mr Sharif and his sons have been directed to appear before its Lahore office on August 18.

-The NAB said that it will take up the reference against Ishaq Dar on August 23 and summons has been issued to him in its respect.
+The NAB said that it will take up the reference against Mr Sharif's close aide Ishaq Dar on August 23 and summons has been issued to him.

 "Nawaz Sharif is considering boycotting the NAB proceedings because he thinks it is very much likely that like the Panama Papers case he may not get justice in its case as well," a PML-N senior leader told PTI.